Lithuania's Dairy Industry Overview

 Exports and Imports of Dairy Products

-The five largest export markets for Food Union in 2023 were Estonia, Ukraine, Lithuania, Azerbaijan, and Poland.
-Lithuania relies on diverse sources to meet its domestic dairy demand, balancing local production with necessary imports to satisfy consumer needs.
-The country also plays a significant role in supplying various dairy segments to Kazakhstan.
+In 2023, the top export markets for Food Union included Estonia, Ukraine, Lithuania, Azerbaijan, and Poland.
+Lithuania balances its local production with imports to meet the domestic dairy demand, playing a significant role in supplying various dairy products to Kazakhstan.

 Significant Events in Lithuania's Dairy Industry

-The country's dairy sector has seen price fluctuations, impacting farm incomes and market dynamics.
-The recent uptick in raw milk prices since June 2023 highlights market adjustments and potentially better returns for farmers.
-Additionally, Lithuania's milk prices have shown an 11% increase, closely following Ireland, and a 10% increase in Latvia, indicating regional market trends.
+The Lithuanian dairy sector has experienced price fluctuations affecting farm incomes and market dynamics.
+A notable increase in raw milk prices since June 2023 highlights market adjustments.
+Lithuania's milk prices have shown an 11% increase, closely following trends in neighboring countries like Ireland and Latvia.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.